Stubble and Broadacre Burning

 March 2022 Update

 The Hallett Wind Farm is made up of four wind farms near the town of Hallett.
-They are owned & operated by AGL Energy.
-The wind farms are located at Brown Hill, Hallett Hill, North Brown Hill and Bluff Range & were built over the period from 2008 to 2012.
+They are owned and operated by AGL Energy.
+The wind farms are located at Brown Hill, Hallett Hill, North Brown Hill and Bluff Range, and were built over the period from 2008 to 2012.
 The wind farm comprises 167 Suzlon S88 Turbines which generate power of 351 MW.
 The total capital cost was estimated at $900 mill.

 WEBSITE